 - Overall more burst on your abilities ---> Where the term "2 Hit-KO" comes from.

 - The 8% extra damage from Devastating Blow caps when the enemy has around 4650 hp and over, which is hard to acheive on non tanks so damage is generally wasted.

 - Heroic Charge into wall = 1/3 of squishy health.

-- Worse farm than AD (Its hilariously bad).
+- Worse farming ability than AD build (Its hilariously bad).

 - Noticeably less sustain than the AD variety.

 - Higher damage on Devastating Blow (Crit + 1:1 invisible AD ratio, however it is turned into magic damage).